Orchestrate official Codex app profileswithout the account chaos.

 Yes.
 One payment of $19.50 (50% off $39) and you own it.
 All future updates included.
 No subscriptions, no renewals.

 Yes.
 On Apple Silicon macOS: brew install --cask hweihwang/codexuse/codexuse.
-If an old upgrade fails with "App source '/Applications/CodexUse.app' is not there", run "brew uninstall --cask --force hweihwang/codexuse/codexuse" once, then install again.
+Homebrew installs should be upgraded with "brew upgrade --cask codexuse", not the in-app restart updater.
+If Homebrew gets stuck with either "App source '/Applications/CodexUse.app' is not there" or "It seems there is already an App at '/opt/homebrew/Caskroom/.../CodexUse.app'", run "brew uninstall --cask --force hweihwang/codexuse/codexuse" once, remove any dangling "/Applications/CodexUse.app", then install again.

 If you are on CodexUse 2.5.8 or older, redownload the current app manually once and replace the old install.
 Those older builds are on the pre-3.x updater path, so they do not jump cleanly to the current release line in place.